Flow-Launcher/docs/develop-dotnet-plugins.md

-# DotNet plugins Development Guide

-Flow is written in C#, so plugins written in dotnet platform can directly communicate with Flow without extra protocols.
+Flow is written in C#, so plugins written in .Net platform can directly communicate with Flow without extra protocols.

 ## Initialization